Rahul-Pargi/IR_Project01/README.md

 ## Running Analysis Scripts:
 This section contains scripts that perform detailed analysis of the **Gaming StackExchange** dataset.
 Each script corresponds to a specific question in the assignement allowing us to explore patterns and insights.
-You can run these scripts step by step to reproduce the analyses for **all 10 assignment questions**.
+You can run these below scripts step by step to reproduce the analyses for **all 10 assignment questions**.
 Each script generates outputs like tables, charts, and logs, helping you understand:
 1. How questions are structured and tagged.
 2. Factors that affect whether a question receives answers.
 3. Common patterns in successful and unanswered questions.